 - opens the narrowed airways so that it is easier to breathe

-- works very quickly (in about four minutes) and last up to four hours
+- works very quickly (in about four minutes) and lasts up to four hours

-- can be purchased without a prescription from your local pharmacy/chemist if you run out.
+- can be purchased without a prescription from your local pharmacy if you run out

 Puffer (e.g. Flixotide) or tablets (e.g. Montelukast)

-- prevents wheezing episodes by treating the inflammation (redness and swelling) in the airways
+- prevents wheezing episodes by treating the airway inflammation (swelling)

 Liquid medicine (e.g. prednisone, Redipred)